bubbletroubles/PowerStig/Document.md

 Documentation is a big part of STIG compliance.
 This usually takes the form of generating a STIG checklist that can be viewed in the STIG Viewer that is provided by DISA.
 PowerSTIG improves on this process by enabling you to generate a STIG checklist from either a compiled .MOF file or the DSC results generated from a target that has been configured with DSC.
 Here's what gets generated:

-* Accurate status is reported for vulnerabilities that are to be addressed by PowerSTIG (.MOF) or that are compliant (DSC results).
+* Accurate status is reported for vulnerabilities that are to be addressed by PowerStig (.MOF) or that are compliant (DSC results).
+Note that because a checklist generated from a .MOF file is showing a configuration that hasn't yet been applied, the vulnerabilities that PowerStig addresses will have a status of 'Open'.
+A checklist generated using DSC results show actual configuration applied so the vulnerabilities that PowerStig addresses will have a status of 'Not a Finding' because they have been actually mitigated.
 * Finding Details and Comments are populated with information as to how/what was/will be applied.
 * Org settings are reflected in what is reported.
 * Manual entries from a file are injected into the checklist showing the Status, Finding Details and Comments so that vulnerabilities that haven't been automated can be reported.
+* Information about the target of the .MOF or DSC results is populated in the checklist.

 STIG details are not carried forward in the PowerStig processed data files, so it is necessary to provide the raw STIG file so that the extra details can be added to the checklist file.
 This is either done by passing in a reference to an XCCDF file or a file with a list of XCCDF files in it.

 ## Generating a checklist from a MOF

-To validate MOF before you deploy it, you can create a checklist from it by running the following command.
+To validate what vulnerabilities can be addressed by PowerStig-generated MOF before you deploy it, you can create a checklist from it by running the following command.

 ```powershell
 $ReferenceConfiguration = ".\reference.mof"